jjfalling/Easy-Process-Locker/README.md

 Lockfiles are generated as /tmp/(command.ext)_(arguments) with only alpha-numeric characters, plus _-.= This way jobs that use the same command but different flags can run at the same time.

-Usage: epl 'command you want to run with arguments'
+Usage: epl.sh 'command you want to run with arguments'

-Example: epl '/usr/bin/who -a'
+Example: epl.sh '/usr/bin/who -a'